-Celery is best-grown in-home or personal garden situations.
-This favorite 12 to 18-inch stalk vegetable used in many dishes, is one of the most widely-produced commercial crops.
+Best grown in-home or personal garden situations, celery, a favorite 12 to 18-inch stalk vegetable is one of the most widely-produced commercial crops.

 For this reason, gardening and harvesting your own organic vegetables makes it cheaper, tastier, as well as chemical-free.

 Here are a few tips on how to cultivate celery for yourself as well as the benefits of having it in your garden.